naclsn/sel/README.md

-Yet an other `awk`-ish command line tool, with a ("point-free") functional approach.
+A versatile command line tool to deal with streams, with a ("point-free") functional approach.

+> Global note that some things may be subject to changes.

 - [Overview](#Overview)
   - [Getting Started](#Getting%20Started)